BSData/phalanx/README.md

 Please see [Wiki](https://github.com/BSData/phalanx/wiki) for more information.

+## Technical description

+The following stack of app layers is currently (at least partially) implemented:
+- DTO to (de)serialize XML content into typed objects (WarHub.ArmouryModel.Source.*Core types).
+This layer is a tree where children don't have a reference to their parent.
+- SourceNode layer, lazy-initialized immutable wrappers for DTOs (WarHub.ArmouryModel.Source.*Node types).
+This layer is a tree where children have a reference to their parent.
+- Symbol layer, immutable object graph.
+Internal implementation of upper ISymbol layer, which builds an actual object graph, by resolving references (e.g. link targetId is resolved to an actual symbol for the target entry) - this operation is called binding.
+This layer also generates diagnostics (e.g. bad links, invalid enum values, etc).
+- ISymbol layer is an interface view of the Symbol layer, creating a fully bound object graph.
+- Compilation is a container for a set of data roots (gamesystem, catalogues, rosters), in which a binding happends.
+- RosterEditor and RosterState (from `RosterServices` namespace) is a heavily WIP layer that manages actual editing of roster, via IRosterOperations which encapsulate roster edit actions.

 ## TODO

 - test default group entry binding - how it works in BattleScribe (allowed selections), does it work same in Phalanx